How Bloomreach Is Changing Marketing Automation With Campaign Agents

 Also known as one-off campaigns, these are standard marketing blasts sent at a scheduled time to a broad audience, regardless of individual customer behavior.
 They’re typically used for wide-reaching announcements, such as the start of a seasonal sale or a promotional offer.
 These campaigns are straightforward to build, often resembling something like this:

-Example of a batch campaign in Bloomreach Engagement for an email campaign
+Example of a batch campaign in Loomi AI for an email campaign

 Because these campaigns have fewer triggered conditions based on personalized experiences on-site, they often drive less engagement.
 At the same time, most marketers can’t do without them due to their wide reach, ability to share a timely message, and the significant revenue they can drive.